kanatzidis/Wells/README.md

 Wells (as in H.G.) is a FUSE for Apple's Time Machine, made with Electron.js.
 I made it because [tmfs](http://manpages.ubuntu.com/manpages/saucy/man1/tmfs.1.html) wouldn't work on my machine because some of the files on my drive required sudo to get at, and to show what kind of cool stuff can be done with Electron.

+## Do I need this?

+If you don't use linux, no. Mac reads it natively (obviously) and Windows can't do HFS.

 ## How to use

 I'm working on a nicely packaged version of this but for now you can run the electron app manually: